Draculinio/Kudamono/Readme.rm.txt

+07/02/2018

+At least I could call methods from my webdriver to open, navigate and close browser.

 07/01/2018

 I created a close browser in my sandbox, now it is time to start working on my webdriver class.